How does the ear function?

 Symptoms of age-related deafness usually begin with Associate in Nursing inability to hear high-pitched sounds.
 You may notice that you have difficulty in hearing the voices of females or children.
 You may even have issue hearing background noises or issue hearing others speak clearly.

 - Difficulty hearing in areas that are noisy

 - Asking people to repeat themselves

 - Being unable to understand conversations over the telephone

 Always notify your doctor if you have any of these symptoms.
 They could be signs of other medical conditions and should be checked out by a doctor.

-If you've got symptoms of age-related deafness, see your ear doctor to diagnose your condition.
-They’ll complete a full physical communicating to rule out alternative causes of deafness.
+If you have got symptoms of age-related deafness, see your ear doctor to diagnose your condition.
+They will complete a full physical communicating to rule out alternative causes of deafness.

 There is no cure for age-related hearing loss.
 If you’re diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
 Your doctor may recommend:

 In some cases, your doctor may recommend a cochlear implant.
-This is a small electronic device that’s surgically implanted into your ear.
-Cochlear implants can make sounds somewhat louder, but they don’t restore normal hearing.
+This is a small electronic device that is surgically implanted into your ear.
+Cochlear implants can make sounds somewhat louder, but they don not restore normal hearing.
 This option is only used for people who are severely hard of hearing.

 Age-related hearing loss is a progressive condition.
 This means it gets worse over time.
 Even though hearing loss gets worse over time, using assistive devices such as hearing aids can improve your quality of life.